BrowncoatSpaceProgram/tudat-matlab/README.md

 ## Installation

+Successfully tested on macOS Sierra.

+**NOT TESTED ON WINDOWS OR LINUX YET.**

 1. Install [CMake](https://cmake.org).

 2. Download or clone this repository.
 Choose a definitive location (and name) for this folder before you continue to the next step.